TQS-G11/Zap_Backend/README.md

-# Zap_Backend
+# Zap_Store
-Backend for the Zap Web Store
+WebApp for the Zap Store